Open air fires - rules and permits

 • You must comply with the conditions on your permit issued by Fire and Emergency New Zealand.

-• Find out more about the safe use of campfires.
+• Find out more about how to use campfires safely.

 Permit required